hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922589v1-arabjobs-a-multinational-corpus-of-arabic-job-ads.md

 ---
 layout: default
-title: ArabJobs: A Multinational Corpus of Arabic Job Ads
+title: "ArabJobs: A Multinational Corpus of Arabic Job Ads"
 ---

 # ArabJobs: A Multinational Corpus of Arabic Job Ads